BAndresen/BAndresen/README.md

 ### Hi there 👋 I'm Brendan

 I'm an enthusiastic and dedicated Python Developer with a passion for learning.
 In addition to my technical skills I have 15 years of experience in the scuba diving industry, training and managing instructional teams and certifying hundreds of student divers, cultivating a robust foundation of soft skills.

-Currently, I am focused on developing innovative tools for the scuba diving community, aiming to enhance user experiences and improve operational efficiency for businesses.
+Currently, I'm learning Django and studying for the AWS Solutions Architect certification.
+I'm also focused on developing innovative tools for the scuba diving community, aiming to enhance user experiences and improve operational efficiency for businesses.

 + 🔭 I’m currently working on:
   + <a href="https://github.com/BAndresen/instructor_assistant">Instructor Assistant</a>
       + A Desktop App to help PADI Instructors complete course paperwork
   + <a href="https://github.com/BAndresen/TOJA">TOJA</a>
       + A Desktop App to Track and Optimize your Job Application process
-+ 🌱 I’m currently learning Python, SQL, Git and Django
-+ 💬 Ask me about Scuba Diving and Tech!
 + 📫 How to reach me: brendan.development@pm.me